asitparida/VxGrid/README.md

     }

 ##Wokring With Delete Override
-##### Set CONFIG.inlineSaveOverrideEnabled to true to enable row save overides.
+##### Set CONFIG.inlineDeleteOverrideEnabled to true to enable row save overides.
-##### Then we define 'fnInlineSaveOverride' as callback in form of a Angular promise.
+##### Then we define 'fnInlineDeleteOverride' as callback in form of a Angular promise.
 For example
      self.vxSampleConfig.fnInlineDeleteOverride = function (rows) {
         var defer = $q.defer();
         $timeout(function () {